GoogleCloudDataproc/initialization-actions/gcs/INSTALL.md

 ## Add the connector jar to Hadoop's classpath

-Placing the connector jar in the appropriate subdirectory of the Hadoop installation may be effective to have Hadoop load the jar.
-However, to be certain that the jar is loaded, add `HADOOP_CLASSPATH=$HADOOP_CLASSPATH:</path/to/gcs-connector-jar>` to `hadoop-env.sh` in the Hadoop configuration directory.
+Placing the connector jar in the `$HADOOP_COMMON_LIB_JARS_DIR` directory should be sufficient to have Hadoop load the jar.
+Alternatively, to be certain that the jar is loaded, you can add `HADOOP_CLASSPATH=$HADOOP_CLASSPATH:</path/to/gcs-connector.jar>` to `hadoop-env.sh` in the Hadoop configuration directory.

 ## Configure Hadoop